 I want to share my healing journey to put things into perspective.
 I came to the U.S. as an exchange student from the Czech Republic when I was 18 (now 44).
 This meant a complete change of diet, habits and lifestyle.
-I came from a family where we grew our own vegetables and some fruit and made nearly everything from scratch.
-My movie snack was a bowl of sauerkraut, I walked everywhere, engaged in many sport activities and spent lots of time in nature.
-I now see that the diet was far from perfect but at least it was homemade.

 After about 3 years in the U.S. (I was at college so eating only college food), I developed a severe and painful cystic acne that seemed to be getting worse every time I looked in a mirror.
 I went to a dermatologist who prescribed a course of antibiotics that did not help so I was prescribed different ones until I ended up taking several different antibiotics for nearly two years!
 Needless to say, my skin did not improve (probably got even worse), my self-esteem was non-existent and I developed other health problems, specifically digestive issues such as a chronic constipation, bloating, horrific PMS symptoms and hormonal imbalances, fatigue, anxiety and depression.

 After 5 years in the U.S, I returned home (Czech Republic) and did a one year cleanse eating mostly plant based diet, some clean protein, no sugar and no dairy.
 My skin improved, I felt much healthier and happier.
 However, the digestive problems lingered, although not as severe.